Who was Ryan White?

 Nationally, the Ryan White HIV/AIDS Program works with cities, states, and local community-based organizations to provide primary medical care and essential support service to more than half a million people each year.
 People living with HIV who have no insurance or are under insured can receive the HIV medical care and other support services they need.

-The Part C Early Intervention Services (EIS) is a component of the Ryan White HIV/AIDS Program.
-The Program provides funding to assist with the cost of providing outpatient medical care and related services for people living with HIV disease.
+The Ryan White HIV/AIDS Program provides funding to assist with the cost of providing outpatient medical care and related services for people living with HIV disease.

-Who is eligible for Ryan White Part C?
+Who is eligible to participate in the Ryan White Program?

 Any HIV positive person who receives care from New Horizon Family Health Services and lives within our 10 county service area in South Carolina: Abbeville, Anderson, Edgefield, Greenville, Greenwood, Laurens, McCormick, Oconee, Pickens, and Saluda.